Just-Roma/DorkingDB/README.md

 Operator intitle:
 Put compound strings into quotes for better results (eg intitle:"some good title" instead of intitle:some good title).
 Seems to search for related strings (eg can add/replace delimeters).
 Sometimes returns unrelated results.

+# Qwant

+### Cheatsheet:

+Operator site:
+Does not accept * wildcard in subdomains.
+If added in path, then used as is.
+Searches in subdomains: Eg site:google<span>.<span>com would return account<span>.<span>google<span>.<span>com, support<span>.<span>google<span>.<span>com, etc.

+Operator filetype:
+Unreliable in general.
+Returns results for at least some extensions (eg txt, pdf).
+It either does not recognize or blocks requests for some extensions (eg csv).
+It looks like it checks the content rather than file extension.

 # Licence
 MIT :copyright: